earlsioson/dotfiles/README.md

 ### Python support for Neovim/DAP
 Use your preferred python package manager to create a virtualenv and install debugpy and pynvim.
-Update `~/.vimrc` and `.config/nvim/lua/es/plugin/dap.lua` so both editors point at the virtualenv’s Python interpreter.
-That keeps DAP, LSP assistants, and the Python host in sync.
+Update the Python path in `.config/nvim/lua/es/globals.lua` (`vim.g.python_host_path`) to point at your virtualenv's Python interpreter.
+This path is automatically used by `init.lua` and DAP, keeping the Python host and debugger in sync.

 ### Plugin bootstrap (lazy.nvim)
 When launching Neovim you'll see the Mason installer and Tree-sitter setup run automatically.